taomis/dots/README.md

 # `$HOME/.config`
 These are my configuration files.
-There are many like it, but these are mine.\
+There are many like them, but these are mine.\
 My \[configs\] are my best friend.
-It is my life. ...\
+They are my life. ...\
 Without me, my \[configs\] are useless.
 Without my \[configs\], I am useless.\
 ...